How often do you post on Instagram? Twice a week? Three times?

 #19 Go live

 Livestreaming on Instagram is great for answering questions, promoting new or upcoming products, and showing the goings on behind the scenes.
-And, since 2020, it’s also a great way to sell for some businesses.
-The Instagram Live Shopping feature lets eligible stores in the US sell live while livestreaming.
+And, since 2021, it’s also a great way to sell for some businesses.
+The Instagram Live Shopping feature lets eligible stores in the US sell live while live streaming.
 You can find out more in this detailed article on Instagram live shopping.

 You can also post the live video on your Stories once the stream is over – this way it’ll function as additional content and social proof.
 Make sure to give your audience a heads up before the stream.
 Choose a quiet, well-lit location for filming your livestream.